 Learning & teaching

 Aboriginal Education

-• Seeking cultural advice and understanding
+• actively seeking cultural advice and understanding; sharing Indigenous histories;

-• Aboriginal and non-Aboriginal students coming together
+• creating opportunities for Aboriginal and non-Aboriginal students to learn together;

-• Building staff cultural competencies
+• enhancing staff cultural competencies;

+Learning & teaching